 iDiv is a DFG research centre run by a consortium of eleven science institutions.

-Here you find the Internal Regulations of the German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig ›
+Here you find the Bylaws of the German Centre for integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig ›

 (PDF, This is not an official document, it is only a translation from the offical German document)